 - A. This Agreement is contingent upon sufficient funds being made available by Federal, State, and/or County governments for the term of the Agreement.
 Funding is by fiscal year period July 1 through June 30.
 Costs and services are accounted for by fiscal year.
 Any unspent fiscal year allocation may not roll over and may not be available in future years.
-Any unspent allocation by Fiscal Year may, upon County review and approval, be available within the contract term.
-Each fiscal year period is settled to Federal and/or State cost reporting accountability. - B. The maximum financial obligation of the County under this Agreement shall not exceed the sum referenced in the Schedules A and B. The maximum financial obligation is further limited by fiscal year, funding source and service modalities as delineated on the Schedules A and B. Contractor may not transfer funds between funding sources or modes of services, or go over 15% of a budgeted line item without the prior written approval from DBH.
-Budget line items applicable to the 15% rule are: (1) Total Salaries & Benefits and (2) Individual Operating Expense items.
+Each fiscal year period will be settled to Federal and/or State cost reporting accountability. - B. The maximum financial obligation of the County under this Agreement shall not exceed the sum referenced in the Schedules A and B. The maximum financial obligation is further limited by fiscal year, funding source and service modalities as delineated on the Schedules A and B. Contractor may not transfer funds between funding sources or modes of services, or go over 10% of a budgeted line item without the prior written approval from DBH.
+Budget line items applicable to the 10% rule are: (1) Total Salaries & Benefits and (2) Individual Operating Expense items.
 The County has the sole discretion of transferring funds between funding sources or modes of services.